Audette relishing life at The Deck

-SALISBURY -- Running a waterfront restaurant in mid-summer can be a busy task by itself, but Mark Audette, owner of The Deck in Salisbury, also has two marinas to supervise and two other restaurants to monitor.
+SALISBURY — Running a waterfront restaurant in midsummer can be a busy task by itself, but Mark Audette, owner of The Deck, also has two marinas to supervise and two other restaurants to monitor.

 It has been a near-capacity season, but Audette is pleased to be so busy – and so healthy.